Chemical Markup Language - CML

 XML is a mainstream approach providing semantics for science, such as MathML, SBML/BIOPAX (biology), GML and KML (geo) SVG (graphics) and NLM-DTD, ODT and OOXML (documents).
 CML provides support for most chemistry, especially molecules, compounds, reactions, spectra, crystals and computational chemistry (compchem).

-CML has been developed by Peter Murray-Rust and Henry Rzepa since 1995 and is the de facto XML for chemistry is accepted by publishers and has more than 1 million lines of Open Source code supporting it.
+CML has been developed by Peter Murray-Rust and Henry Rzepa since 1995.
+It is the de facto XML for chemistry, accepted by publishers and with more than 1 million lines of Open Source code supporting it.
 CML can be validated and built into authoring tools (for example the Chemistry Add-in for Microsoft Word).
+A list of CML-compliant and CML-aware software can be found on the software page.

-The infrastructure includes legacy converters, dictionaries, Semantic Web and Linked Open Data.
+The infrastructure includes legacy converters, dictionaries and conventions, Semantic Web and Linked Open Data.